Noah Greenberg

 Noah Greenberg (April 9, 1919 – January 9, 1966) was an American choral conductor.

 Greenberg was born in the Bronx.
 In 1937, aged 18, he joined the Socialist Workers Party of Max Shachtman, and worked as a lathe operator and party activist.
 He lost work-related draft deferment in 1944 and joined the U.S. Merchant Marine till 1949.
 By this time he had lost interest in formal politics.

 Greenberg, although self-taught, had been conducting amateur choruses such as that of the International Ladies' Garment Workers Union, and by 1950 was known as a choral conductor.
-Greenberg founded New York Pro Musica in 1952, signing with Esoteric Records of Greenwich Village, and recorded the first of 28 LP albums over the next 14 years.
+With this choir he recorded his first album, We work - We Sing, a commemorative recording of the 1953 Convention of the International Ladies' Garment Workers Union.